D-28. Student Clubs and Organizations

 The Campus Life office can assist a new student organization with preparing a vendor information packet required to secure start-up "seed money."

 Each student group must have an advisor who is a full-time faculty or staff employee of IU Southeast.
 The advisor is expected to meet regularly with the organization and attend, support, and participate in its activities.
 He or she should provide information on university regulations, services available from various departments, and goals setting and attainment.
-Typically, the advisor will assist with financial matters as it relates to establishing a local account with the IU Credit Union.
+Typically, the advisor will assist with financial matters as it relates to establishing a social club account with an area credit union or bank.

 The university has provided a limited number of private offices in the Student Involvement Center for student organizations and groups to hold office hours, meetings, store materials, etc. Offices are assigned on an annual basis.
 Groups that want to apply for one of these offices may do so through the Associate Director of Campus Life.
 Criteria are outlined in the Student Involvement Manual on the Campus Life involvement website.